Mr-Chang95/Portfolio/Proj#1 - NBA Data Wrangling & Exploration/README.md

 `cleaned_avg_stats.csv` - Cleaned dataset that contains the average stats from 1980-2021 scraped from the Basketball Reference website.
 This dataset all needed variables such as Finals rankings(Finals_Rk), Age and Wins.

 ## Licensing, Authors, Acknowledgements
 I would like to give special thanks to **[Basketball Reference](https://www.basketball-reference.com/leagues/)** for the data that I have collected.
-This couldn't have hapened without them.
+This couldn't have happened without them.